-In one of our California title loan locations, a new customer walked-in requesting a title loan on his truck.
+Let’s begin with a real transaction.
+We have equity in California stores amongst other states.
+We do payday loans, car title lending, scrap gold buying and tax services.
+In one of our locations, a new customer walked-in requesting a title loan on his truck.
 We determined the “low-book” value of his collateral was $15,000.
 We loaned $3000 at 9% per month ($270/month) for 36 months with zero pre-payment penalty.
-If this customer chooses to, he’ll pay us a total of $9720 in fees AND will still owe us $3000 in loan principal.
+If this customer chooses to, he’ll pay us a total of $9720 in fees AND will still owe us $3000 in principal.

 An auto mechanic in Tyler, Texas paid $1211 in interest and fees over 11 months; only having reduced the principal balance by $15.

 Burdened by medical expenses, Amy Poormom applied for and received a $500 auto title loan secured by her 1995 Ford Taurus.
 This was a loan for 30 days and specified a loan fee of $30 per $100 borrowed.
 Amy renewed (paid only the interest/fee of $150) for 12 months.
 At this point Amy had paid a total of $1800 in interest/fees while still owing a balance of $500.

 Of course, the “mean” auto title loan company repossessed Amy’s car (which she needed for work) and sold it for $750 at an auction.
 Now Amy can no longer get to work.
 Amy lost her job.
 Worry and stress put her in the hospital.
 Now, the hospital is suing her for non-payment; she has no job so she has no insurance.